nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 stem on top of a riser might seem a bit perverse but combined with the head tube angle, having the stem negative moves the bars a little further forward as well.
-There's a few mm left in the stack if I want to got slightly higher or lower.
+There's a few mm left in the stack if I want to go slightly higher or lower.

 I also have a couple of [inner bar ends](https://bikepacking.com/gear/adding-alt-hand-positions-to-flat-bars/) which are just cheap 150mm "classic bar ends" from BBB, with a pair of very cheap